yunhansheng/yunhansheng.github.io/_pages/about.md

 **Elements of Complex K-theory**. [pdf](https://yunhansheng.github.io/files/K-theory.pdf)\
 Final project for the course *Proseminar in Mathematics* with Prof. Akhil Mathew.
 I focused on explaning how topological K-theory is related to singular cohomology via Chern characters, the Atiyah-Hirzebruch spectral sequence, and the Adams operation.

+**Kähler manifolds and Hodge theory**. [pdf](https://yunhansheng.github.io/files/hodge.pdf)\
+Final project for the course *Topology and Geometry 2: Differential Topology* with Prof. Eduard Looijenga.
+I wrote about the basics of complex and Kähler manifolds, and outlined a proof of Hodge decomposition assuming the regularity lemma from functional analysis.
+I also discussed some applications of Hodge theory.

 **Commutative ring theory**. [pdf](https://yunhansheng.github.io/files/commalg-notes.pdf)\
 Class notes for the course _Algebra II (commutative algebra)*_ with Prof. Ngo Bao Chau.